-The Mars Science Laboratory spacecraft was launched Nov.
-26, 2011, bound for landing beside Mount Sharp inside Gale Crater on the evening of Aug.
-5, PST (early Aug.
-6, EST and Universal Time).
+The Mars Science Laboratory spacecraft was launched on November 26, 2011, bound for landing beside Mount Sharp inside Gale Crater on the evening of August 5, PST (early August 6, EST and Universal Time).
 The mission will use Curiosity to investigate whether the area has ever offered environmental conditions favorable for fostering microbial life, including chemical ingredients for life and energy for life.

 Mount Sharp rises about 3 miles (5 kilometers) above the landing target on the crater floor, higher than Mount Rainier above Seattle, though broader and closer.
 It is not simply a rebound peak from the asteroid impact that excavated Gale Crater.
 A rebound peak may be at its core, but the mountain displays hundreds of flat-lying geological layers that may be read as chapters in a more complex history billions of years old.

 Twice as tall as the sequence of colorful bands exposed in Arizona’s Grand Canyon, the stack of layers in Mount Sharp results from changing environments in which layers are deposited, younger on top of older, eon after eon, and then partially eroded away.